Medical Dermatology

 How Is Acne Treated?

 Treating the causes of acne, including excessive oil production, clogged pores, and bacteria, involves keeping the skin clean and using exfoliants to unclog pores.
-Oral or topical antibiotics can minimize the growth of bacteria, and hormonal therapies can reduce oil production.
+The acne treatment options we offer in Yuba City, Chico, and Oroville, include oral or topical antibiotics that can minimize the growth of bacteria and hormonal therapies to reduce oil production.
 We also focus on diet modification to stem acne outbreaks.

 Often called atopic dermatitis, eczema is characterized by itchy, red skin.
-Scratching or rubbing the area worsens the condition, and it becomes even more itchy, dry, and scaly.
 Eczema is a common childhood ailment but can occur at any age.
-Excessive scratching can sometimes lead to bacterial infections.

 How Is Eczema Treated?